Tandem Bicycles

 Keep your weight centered in line with the tandem's frame.
 An unexpected wiggle while the tandem is coming to a stop, and before the captain's feet are well braced on the ground, can dump you!

-Normally, you should not take your feet out of the pedals until the captain says to do so (although this is not a hard-and-fast rule; sometimes an alert stoker can save a captain's bacon by putting a foot down at the right time!)
+Unless you and the captain use the synchronized one-foot-down technique, normally, you should not take your feet out of the pedals until the captain says to.
+This is not a hard-and-fast rule; sometimes an alert stoker can save a captain's bacon by putting a foot down at the right time!

 Spoke Divider